jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/30-iraq.md

-+++
+---
+title: "Ctesophon Parthia (Paita)"
+heading: "Chapter 30"
+date: 2021-12-26
-title= "Ctesophon Parthia (Paita)" heading = "Chapter 30" description= "Ctesophon is the greatest metropolis of the Arabs." image= "/photos/medieval/ctesophon.jpg" linkb= "/research/chau-ju-kua/chun-fan-chi/28-oman" linkbtext= "Oman" linkf= "/research/chau-ju-kua/chun-fan-chi/32-afghanistan" linkftext= "Afghanistan" date = "2022-01-14"
+description: "Ctesophon is the greatest metropolis of the Arabs"
-+++
+image: "/flags/ir.png"
+author: "Chau Ju Kua"
+---

 Ctesophon is the greatest metropolis of the Arabs.